sunnypilot/sunnypilot/README.md

 <details><summary><h3>⚒ Installation</h3></summary>

- <details><summary>comma.ai URL (Easy)</summary>
+ <details><summary>URL (Easy)</summary>

   comma three
   ------

    Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch, this guide will assume you want to install the latest release:

-   1. Factory reset/uninstall previous software if you already installed another fork.
+   1. [Factory reset/uninstall](https://github.com/commaai/openpilot/wiki/FAQ#how-can-i-reset-the-device) previous software if you already installed another fork.
-   2. Select `Custom Software` when given the option.
+   2. Select `Custom Software` when given the option upon reboot.
-   3. Input the following URL: ```installer.comma.ai/sunnyhaibin/test-c3``` (note: `https://` is not requirement on the comma three)
+   3. Input the following URL: ```bit.ly/sp-test-c3```[^4] (note: `https://` is not requirement on the comma three)
-   4. Complete the rest of the installation.
+   4. Complete the rest of the installation following the onscreen instructions.
-   5. Pop into the `#installation-help` channel on Discord for any more assistance.
+   5. Pop into the `#installation-help` channel on Discord for further assistance.

   comma two
   ------